BookingAnalyzer: Understand Booking Trends in Your Listings

 Have you recently added new listings in your PMS but aren't seeing them on your PriceLabs dashboard?
 This is because we don't fetch listings from your PMS, unless you tell us and authorize us to do so.
-Click the big blue button on your PriceLabs ...
+Click the big grey button on your PriceLabs ...

 Video: Adding New Listings to PriceLabs